 Measuring and evaluating air quality is an important activity to reduce potential health risks to the people of Saskatchewan.

 Airborne viruses, including COVID-19, spread between people easier indoors than outdoors.
-The use of ventilation mitigation strategies, combined with other public health measures, such as masking and physical distancing, can reduce viral particle concentrations and prevent the spread of airborne viruses indoors.
+The use of ventilation mitigation strategies can reduce the spread of airborne viruses indoors.

 - Increase airflow by opening doors and windows.
-Ensure windows are properly screened and personal security is not compromised.
+Ensure windows are properly screened.

-- Be mindful of occupant sensitivity to outdoor allergens, which can trigger other respiratory reactions, such as asthma attacks and allergy symptoms.
+- Be mindful of sensitivities to outdoor allergens.
+Allergens can trigger respiratory reactions, including asthma attacks, and result in the onset of allergy symptoms.

 - Use fans to increase the effectiveness of open windows.
-Run fans at lower speeds.
-High speeds can unintentionally propel contaminated air.
-Direct the fans output towards the outdoors (like and opened window), or towards an unoccupied space.
+Run fans at lower speeds, directing the output towards the outdoors (opened window) or towards an unoccupied space.

 - Maintain an optimal indoor humidity level between 30 and 50 per cent.